-4.2.3 Minimum subscriptions and holdings
+4.2.4 Minimum Subscriptions and Holdings

-The minimum initial subscriptions, subsequent subscriptions and holdings levels for each Class of Share are set out in Appendix I.
+The minimum initial subscriptions, subsequent subscriptions and holdings levels for each Class of Share in a Sub-fund are set out in Appendix I.

 The ACD may at its sole discretion accept subscriptions and/or holdings lower than the minimum amount(s).